-Through “A Bold New Chapter,” a new Macy’s strategy, the company intends to dramtaically reposition themselves and challenge the status quo.
+Through “A Bold New Chapter,” a new Macy’s strategy, the company intends to dramatically reposition themselves and challenge the status quo.
 Yet, in order to do so, the company is closing approximately 150 locations.

 Overall, Macy’s is setting out to strengthen the company’s nameplate, accelerate luxury growth, and simplify and modernize end-to-end operations.